-Multiple measures of student learning, growth, and achievement, which shall include:
+(a) For educators responsible for direct instruction, multiple measures of student learning, growth, and achievement, which shall include:

-- For educators whose primary role is not as a classroom teacher, the appropriate measures of the educator's contribution to student learning, growth, and achievement set by the district.
+(b) For educators whose primary role is not as a classroom teacher, the appropriate measures of the educator's contribution to student learning, growth, and achievement set by the district.

-Judgments based on observations and artifacts of professional practice, including unannounced observations of practice of any duration;
+(c) Judgments based on observations and artifacts of professional practice, including unannounced observations of practice of any duration;

-Additional evidence relevant to one or more Performance Standards, including, but not limited to:
+(d) Additional evidence relevant to one or more Performance Standards, including, but not limited to:

 Any other relevant evidence from any source that the evaluator shares with the educator.

-the evaluator's ratings of Performance Standards and overall educator performance; and
+(2) Evidence and professional judgment shall inform the evaluator's ratings of Performance Standards and overall educator performance.

 603 CMR 35.00: M.G.L. c.69, §1B; c.71, §38